Click Here To Join Our Telegram Channel for FREE daily tutorials!

 However, if the perpetrator actually tries to attack you before any entry is made, and you are not within a structure or within curtilage when attacked — the use of deadly force becomes somewhat “iffy” unless they also appear to be armed.
 Why?
 Remember, deadly force is normally not lawful except to stop or prevent a forcible felony, or to prevent death or great bodily harm.
 (Florida Firearms, p.
 291-292).

-So if a confrontation and use of deadly force occurs within a fenced area next to your home, you MAY have a stronger case for the use of deadly force (in Florida) — because the crime is then considered a forcible felony.
+So if a confrontation and use of deadly force occur within a fenced area next to your home, you MAY have a stronger case for the use of deadly force (in Florida) — because the crime is then considered a forcible felony.
 But this does NOT mean you can shoot anyone who trespasses into a fenced area.
 And the laws on self-defense vary a great deal from one State to another.
 Some States require you to retreat if you are threatened, even from your own property or home.
 As always, know your local laws and follow them.

 This next consideration is somewhat the opposite of fencing.
 Open spaces don’t prevent anyone from trespassing, but they do allow you to see a threat at a distance.
 If you have thick hedges, you might want to prune them back, so that you can see anyone who might be on the other side.
-If you have thick brush in a corner of your property, you might want to remove it, or at least cut it back.
+If you have a thick brush in a corner of your property, you might want to remove it, or at least cut it back.

 If you have a large property, it might be impractical or expensive to fence it all around.
 You might fence an area close to the house, and then use the opposite approach on the rest of the property, trying to keep clear sight lines in all directions.